algorithm-archivists/algorithm-archive/contents/approximate_counting/approximate_counting.md

 Each of these is a histogram of the approximate count for all 10,000 runs at 10,000 (left), 500,000 (middle), and 1,000,000 (left) items.
 All three (especially the approximation for 1,000,000) look Gaussian, and the peak of the Gaussian seems to be the correct count.
-In fact, the expectation value for out approximate counting scheme will always be correct.
+In fact, the expectation value for our approximate counting scheme will always be correct.
 In practice, this means that we can approximate any count on a small number of bits by doing a large number of counting trials and averaging their results.

-There is still a little catch that becomes more evident as we look towards the approximation for 10,000 items.
+There is still a little catch that becomes more evident as we look at the approximation for 10,000 items.
 In this case, even though the expectation value for the Gaussian distribution looks correct, it's kinda hard to tell exactly because there are only 8 (or so) possible values for each individual experiment.
 Essentially, we are trying to count to 10,000 in steps of 4,000.
 Clearly the closest we can get on any individual run is either 8,000 or 12,000, as these are multiples of 4,000.